Frangidha/Data-Visualisation-/README.md

 <p>Expected:</p>

-<p>Chart will be present afterwards it will be remove from the canvas using the Chart destroy button.
+<p>Chart will be present afterwards it will be remove from the canvas using the Chart discard button.
 You will regenerate the Chart. now the dowload button is clicked and the downloaded as a PNG</p>

 <p>Actual:</p>

-<p>Chart is being destroyed.
+<p>Chart is being Discarded.
 Regenerated followed by a download as a PNG</p>

 <h4>Chart Types</h4>
 <h5>Chart Type buttons</h5>